jobinau/pg_gather/docs/orphanfiles.md

 * Accidentl file copy to PostgreSQL datadirectory or tablespace locations
   * Human errors can leave unwanted files inside data directory

-## Why it causes trouble
+## What problems it may cause
-* Orphan files can occupy considerable amount of time.
+* Orphan files can occupy considerable amount of size and can cause storage running out of space.
 * Once a orphan file gets generated, there is high chance that the same file gets copied to all the replica on rebuild operaton. system may start accumuating orphan files
 * Increases the Standby rebuild time
 * Affects the storage of the backup repository.
 Depends on how many full backups are retained.